JCarroll-OU/Biomimetic-Human-Hand/README.md

 # Biomimetric Human Hand
 A mostly 3D-printable 21-DOF biologically inspired robotic human hand prototype.
+Joints are actuated via 1mm-diameter 304-Stainless-Steel cable driven by motors in the forearm assembly.
+These cables are fed through 1mm-ID, 2mm-OD PTFE tubing that runs from the forearm to joints.
+Additionally, these cables will be driven by N20 motors geared down to 300 RPM (at 3v).

 ## Progess Report:
 **March 2024:** Started preliminary research and development.